Intelligence

 Created | Date of creation |

-To show or hide these columns, click on Filters
+To show or hide these columns, click on the icon on the top right of the table and select the ones needed.

 Pagination

 Depending on your screen size, you can change the pagination of this data table.
-It is set to 10 results per page by default, but you can increase this number to 15, 25, 50 or 100.
+It is set to 25 results per page by default, but you can increase or decrease this number to 10, 15, 50 or 100.

 Revoked objects

-When a name is red in the table, it means that the object has been revoked.
+When an object name is red in the table, it means that the object has been revoked.

 Filters for objects